 I had google translated brisket into Hungarian.
 One of my friends had found a picture of a cow that had the different parts labelled in Hungarian.
 I’m pretty sure I was right, but seeing as I didn’t double check with a Hungarian friend, I could’ve been wrong.
 I eventually gave up the idea of making a brisket, instead opting for chicken.
 Something nice and safe.

 The next major obstacle was trying to figure out how to make a cake.
 I have never ben so frustrated by a baking process than I was by this.
 The recipe called for egg whites to be whipped to stiff peaks.
 I’ve done it by hand before at home, so I had no doubts about it working.
 Except it didn’t.
 I whipped and whipped it with no success.
-I don’t have a hand mixer, but after this disaster, I went out and got one.
+I don’t have a hand mixer or a Nitrous Whip, but after this disaster, I went out and got one.
 I was going to need it anyways to make whipped cream.

 Making the whipped cream was another adventure.
 I had asked my colleague what is whipping cream in Hungarian and she gave me the name.
 I had no problem finding it in the grocery store despite it not being in the fridge like back home – instead its on the shelf.
 I don’t want to know what is in it!.
 I added the required amount of sugar and mixed it and mixed it.
 20 minutes later it was still flat and I knew something was wrong.
 I went back to the grocery store and managed to figure out that what I original bought was only cream, not whipping cream.
 I located the right thing and thankfully it whipped up.